NioGreek/Clashgap/docs/index.rst

 Getting Started with Clashgap
 =============================

-Clashgap is a diff/compression module in python
+Clashgap is a diff/compression module in Python

 How it works
 ------------